moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/foundry.md

 Foundry includes Cast, a CLI for performing Ethereum RPC calls.

-Try to retreive your token's name using cast, where `INSERT_YOUR_CONTRACT_ADDRESS` is the address of the contract that you deployed in the previous section:
+Try to retreive your token's name using Cast, where `INSERT_YOUR_CONTRACT_ADDRESS` is the address of the contract that you deployed in the previous section:

 ```bash
     cast call INSERT_YOUR_CONTRACT_ADDRESS "name()" --rpc-url https://fraa-dancebox-3001-rpc.a.dancebox.tanssi.network